life-itself/web3/guide/index.md

 We have spoken with technologists, economists, computer scientists, crypto skeptics and crypto enthusiasts.
 Our work has divided into two parts.
 First, to establish what is being claimed, and the higher aspirations these claims speak to.
 For example, that crypto and web3 can democratize finance with the deeper aspiration of a fairer and/or more innovative economy.

-Second, we have provided a detailed evaluation of each claim setting out reasons for thinking it true or false as well as any associated risks or alternative approaches to the same goal.
+Second, we have provided a detailed evaluation of each claim and have set out reasons for why we have concluded whether that claim is true or false in relation to the associated aspiration.
+We also analyze associated risks or alternative approaches to achieving the same goal.

 It is important that we make good choices about this emerging technology.
 We must decide whether to support, improve or curb it.
 Decide how to allocate our resources effectively.
 And finally, to make these choices and take action in a constructive, intersectional and depolarizing way.

 The culmination of our sense-making effort is this guide.
 The guide starts with a basic introduction to the key concepts related to crypto and web3.
 The main part of the guide is organized by aspiration.
 Under each aspiration can be found the associated claim(s) with a brief description of the claim and our evaluation along with links to further detail, related concepts, FAQs and a reading list.